peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 CPU support: AMD Ryzen 5000 Series/ 4000 G-Series/ 3000 Series/ 3000 G-Series/ 2000 Series/ 2000 G-Series | Socket: AM4 | Size: ATX | Memory: 4x DIMM, Up to 128GB, DDR4-4866 (OC) | Expansion slots: 2x PCIe 4.0 x16, 1x PCIe 3.0 x16, 1x PCIe 4.0 x1 | Video ports: N/A | Rear USB: 4x USB 3.2 Gen1, 8x USB 3.2 Gen2 (1x USB Type-C) | Storage: 3x M.2; 8x SATA | Networking: 802.11ax 2.4Gbps Wi-Fi; Intel I211-AT 1G & Realtek RTL8125 2.5G LAN

 There isn't a new chipset debuting with the AMD Ryzen 5000 CPUs, but Asus' ROG Crosshair VIII Dark Hero wants to be the last AM4 motherboard you'll ever need.
 But what is it that makes a great motherboard?
 Features are important, as is a stable and refined BIOS, value for money, a good design, but sometimes it’s intangible.
 Sometimes it's that the damn thing just works.
+This is one of the cheap motherboards for gaming In 2021.

 ![](https://images-na.ssl-images-amazon.com/images/I/81qYqGoug2L._AC_SL1500_.jpg)